-Because it is kid friendly, the Heinz History Center is one of the fun family things to do in Pittsburgh – but it’s fun for everyone!
+The Heinz History Center is one of the fun family things to do in Pittsburgh – but it’s truly great for everyone!

 Pro Tip: Tickets are on the pricey side, but they are essentially good for entry into 3 museums: The Heinz History Center, the Western Pennsylvania Sports Museum and Fort Pitt.
 If you already bought a ticket for Fort Pitt on Day 1, hang onto it for reduced admission at Heinz History Center.

 The Andy Warhol Museum is one of the top attractions in Pittsburgh, PA.
 It ranks as one of the largest museums in the world dedicated to a single artist.
 The museum celebrates the life, art and legacy of the Pittsburgh native.
 For fans of contemporary art, it’s a Pittsburgh must do.

 Exhibits feature Warhol’s art, as well as his personal affects.
 Not only does the museum tell the story of the life of Andy Warhol, but it also traces the artist’s influence on pop culture.